-Moving further down the valley, it is fascinating to note that during the excavations for the Quarry Line in 1897 (now the fast Gatwick Line), near to where this line by-passes the station in a cutting though the eastern edge of the Cane Hill site, mammalian fossils were dug up with the gravel of the old bourne.
-These were identified as mammoth`s teeth and a rhinoceros skeleton, and were thought to have been washed down from the hills as the ice melted after the last ice age circa 12,000 BC.
+Moving further down the valley, it is fascinating to note that during the excavations for the Quarry Line in 1897 (now the fast Gatwick Line), near to where this line by-passes Coulsdon South station in a cutting though the eastern edge of the Cane Hill site, mammalian fossils were dug up with the gravel of the old bourne.
+These were identified as mammoth`s teeth and a rhinoceros skeleton, and were thought to have been washed down from the hills above in prehistoric times.

-The former pond at Coulsdon where the Hooley and Chipstead Valley bournes meet during the bourne rising of 1913/14.
+The former pond at Coulsdon where the Hooley and Chipstead Valley bournes meet.
 The shops in the background lie along the Brighton Road towards Purley on the right.
 The pond is now filled in and accommodates the Coulsdon library and offices of the Janes company.

 This arises from the Merepond in picturesque Walton-on-the-Hill, a spring fed village pond from the nearby Pebblecombe plateau.
 It seems that early Saxon villagers dammed the gentle valley here to create a pond thus providing the local water supply.
 However, during heavy rains, the pond overflows into this valley and sinks into the chalk, where it forms springs which erupt lower down and flow over Banstead Heath to Hogden Bottom, the lowest part of the A217 road, and where there is a turning into Chipstead Lane.

 Chipstead Bottom near the railway viaduct on Outwood Lane.
 When in flood, the Chipstead Valley bourne flows towards the camera along the low point to the right of the trees.